valboz/RTModel/docs/InitCond.md

 With this code, we first perform the data pre-processing by `Reader` and then we set the initial conditions by `InitCond`.
 In the `/event001` directory you will see that the following products appear:
 - In the subfolder `ini/`, the file `InitCond.ini` appears, which contains the current options with which `InitCond` has been launched.
 - A new subdirectory called `InitCond/` is created.
-In this subdirectory there are several text files named `InitCondXX.txt` and some `PreInitCondXX.txt`, with XX replaced by the label of the corresponding [model category](ModelCategories.md).
+In this subdirectory there are several text files named `InitCondXX.txt`, with XX replaced by the label of the corresponding [model category](ModelCategories.md).
 - Each `InitCondXX.txt` contains the number of initial conditions and the parameters of each initial conditions line by line.
 - A file `spline.txt` in the base event folder containing the points of the spline models built by `InitCond` for each dataset.